Blues must try to slow down Bruins in Stanley Cup Final

 Armed with that confidence, the Blues understand the key to earning a split in Boston is stunting their opponents' relentless rush.

 Getting back to discipline is one necessary ingredient for St. Louis, as is limiting turnovers.
-The Blues want to turn the tables on the Bruins and make them defend instead of cranking up the offence .
+The Blues want to turn the tables on the Bruins and make them defend instead of cranking up the offense.

-"They obviously have a lot of skilled players: They're small and fast and they make plays," Blues defenceman Colton Parayko said.
-"Trying to eliminate them from getting to speed just coming out of their D-zone is obviously crucial.
-If we can eliminate our blue line from them and allow them to carry it in over our blue line, that's a big thing."
+''They obviously have a lot of skilled players: They're small and fast and they make plays,'' Blues defenseman Colton Parayko said. ''Trying to eliminate them from getting to speed just coming out of their D-zone is obviously crucial.
+If we can eliminate our blue line from them and allow them to carry it in over our blue line, that's a big thing.''

 NOTES: Berube said D Vince Dunn, who missed the past four games after taking a puck to the face last round, has a chance to play in Game 2. ...
 The Bruins are expected to go with the same lineup as Game 1.